nissaRevane/cybershield/README.md

 The first idea is to try every combinaition of 3 measures.
 But we only sent a request if the cost constraint is respected and if at least one measure risk have a better coverage than the best.
 If this new combinaison is better than the best, we update the best combinaison.

 There is 15 measures, so there is 455(3 out of 15) combinaisons of 3 measures.
 But we can reduce this number by removing the combinaisons with a cost higher than 100k.
 We can also remove the combinaisons with a risk coverage lower than the best coverage for every risk.

+To optimized the number of calls, we can organized the measures from the "best" to the "worst" by sorting them by approximation of their value based on the coverage and the cost.
+So the best will increase quickly and there will be less calls.